bedrock-gophers/inv/README.md

 inv.PlaceFakeContainer(myWorld, cube.Pos{x, y, z})
 ```

-Handle Player Packets: inv requires you to use the RedirectPlayerPackets on player join whichs makes it possible
+Handle Player Packets: inv requires you to use the RedirectPlayerPackets on player join which makes it possible
 for the library to handle incoming player packets, mostly use to handle container closing.
 ```go
 // The 'p' variable represents the targeted player.